vanzi/nvim/README.md

 # Overview

-Neovim configuration meant mostly for Python.
+Minimal neovim configuration for Python with sane defaults, asynchronous linters and autocomplete.
+And inline blame, obviously.

 # Requirements